cidneyhamilton/blank-gh-site/_posts/2018-10-12-advice-for-newly-diagnosed-zebras.md

 author: Cidney Hamilton
 ---

+Recently, an old friend from Boston got diagnosed, after years of **chronic pain**.
+She asked for words of wisdom.
+This was my response.

 I was diagnosed with a genetic disorder called **Ehlers-Danlos Syndrome** four years ago.
 I'd sprained my ankle running, and it never healed properly.
 I didn't know anyone else with EDS.
 The only thing I knew about it was from reading *The Contortionist's Handbook*, which pointed out that it's actually quite rare for contortionists to have EDS.

-Yesterday, an old friend from Boston got diagnosed, after years of **chronic pain**.
-She asked for words of wisdom.
-Here's my response.

 ### Don't Panic!